dashaageikina/data-science-portfolio/README.md

 # Research and Data Science Portfolio - Dasha Ageikina*

-*Dasha is my preferred name, but my legal first name is Daria.
+*Dasha is my preferred name but my legal first name is Daria.

 ## Research papers (work in progress)